Kentucky Traffic Cameras

 Iowa Looking To Ban Traffic Cameras

-Iowa Governor Terry Branstad said during a radio interview this week that is the Iowa legislature sends a bill banning traffic cameras to his desk, he’ll definitely sign it.
+Iowa Governor Terry Branstad said on the radio this week that **if** the Iowa legislature sends a bill to ban traffic cameras to his desk, he'll **definitely** sign it.

 While some states have embraced traffic cameras, either cameras that track speeders or those at intersections which catch people who run red lights, as a means of creating a safer driving environment and a way of generating a little extra revenue without putting more cops on the streets, Iowa has legislators have been trying to get them removed.